FreeBarr/FreeBarr/README.md

     **⚠️ Password and Secret Key**

-    Before starting the server, it is important to seta *Password* and *Secret Key* in the **.env** file.
+    Before starting the server, it is important to set a *Password* and *Secret Key* in the **.env** file.
 Without it, you wont be able to log in to the POS interface.
     If this is not done, a warning will be displayed when initiating the server.